tos-network/emo/docs/config.md

 ## `Experimental`

-Toggle and configure experimental features of Kubo.
+Toggle and configure experimental features of Emo.
 Experimental features are listed [here](./experimental-features.md).

 ## `Gateway`

 Options for the HTTP gateway.

 **NOTE:** support for `/api/v0` under the gateway path is now deprecated.
-It will be removed in future versions: https://github.com/ipfs/kubo/issues/10312.
+It will be removed in future versions: https://github.com/ipfs/emo/issues/10312.

 ### `Gateway.NoFetch`